onethinx/VSCode_OnethinxPack_Windows-DEPRECIATED/README.md

+# Onethinx Core Windows dependencies pack

 ## How to install

-1. If the file ~.bash_profile doesn't exist, create it: Terminal >> `cd ~ && touch .bash_profile`
-1. Open ~.bash_profile: Terminal >> `cd ~ && open -e .bash_profile`
-1. Add this to the end of the file (make sure you enter the correct path) and save:

-       # Loading environment variables for the Onethinx Pack
-       source /locationOfYour/VSCode_OnethinxPack_macOS/variables.env

-1. Set the correct path in this pack's `variables.env` file.
+1. Put this pack on your local harddisk (eg: C:\VSCode_OnethinxPack_Windows).
+1. Open your command prompt.
+1. Drag and drop the file `setVariables.bat` to your command prompt (or type `C:\VSCode_OnethinxPack_Windows\setVariables.bat`).
+1. Press enter, you'll see the environment variables and the path being set.
-1. Restart your machine (or log-out and log-in) to reload the environment variables.
+1. Restart your machine.

+## Remind

+This pack contains the 64bit version of CMake.
+Replace with the 32bit version if you run on a 32bit machine.